nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.
 3. **Names** with special characters such as `/` and `,` are not allowed.
 As such, valid names such as `Aditi D/O Ramesh` and `Tan Jun Wei, Justin` will be considered invalid.
-To work around this issue, we recommend simply omitting the special character(s) or adding a space (e.g. `Aditi D O Ramesh`, `Tan Jun Wei Justin`).
+To work around this issue, we recommend simply omitting the special character(s) or adding a space (e.g., `Aditi D O Ramesh`, `Tan Jun Wei Justin`).
 This restriction does not apply for less restrictive parameters, such as task description and note.
+4. Long inputs for fields such as name, note and address may get cut off even if window is fully maximized.
+To view the full content, use the `view` command.

 [(Back to Top)](#edumanage-user-guide)